d3plus/d3plus-website/_docs/class/Image.md

 <a name="Image.url" href="#Image.url">#</a> Image.**url**([*value*]) [<>](https://github.com/d3plus/d3plus-shape/blob/master/src/Image.js#L181)

 If *value* is specified, sets the URL accessor to the specified function and returns the current class instance.
-If *value* is not specified, returns the current URL accessor.

 This is a static method of [<code>Image</code>](#Image), and is chainable with other methods of this Class.